Colorado Bend State Park

 Things to Do

 The park currently provides the outdoor enthusiast with opportunities for primitive camping, hiking, mountain biking, caving, fishing, swimming, paddling, birding and wildlife viewing, as well as guided tours.
 The trail system offers 32 miles of multiuse routes with something for explorers of every skill level, but no equestrian access.
 This area of the river is characterized by slow moving water through the beautiful canyon lands of the Colorado River.
 Paddlers can travel upstream as well as down to explore or access the park by river; call for current conditions.
 When Lake Buchanan is near normal levels, the river is navigable for larger watercraft from the park's boat ramp downstream to the lake, approximately 10 miles.
 Hazards include frequent low water levels and seasonal flood debris.
-The boat ramp is currently closed, due to low water.
 The park rents single and double sit-on-top kayaks and offers a 10 percent discount to Texas State Park Pass holders.

 Gorman Falls Tours: experience the unique beauty of this jewel of the hill country on a guided tour.
 The tour lasts about two hours and includes a 1.5-mile round trip hike.
 Gorman Falls is also accessible without a guide along the Gorman Falls Trail, a three-mile round trip hike over rugged terrain.